High School Statistics Curriculum

 Check with your local education authority to find out their requirements.

 High School Statistics | Data

 ☐ Evaluate published reports and graphs that are based on data by considering: experimental design, appropriateness of the data analysis, and the soundness of the conclusions

 ☐ Identify and describe sources of bias and its effect, drawing conclusions from data

 ☐ Determine whether the data to be analyzed is univariate or bivariate

 ☐ Determine when collected data or display of data may be biased

-☐ Understand the differences among various kinds of studies (e.g., survey, observation, controlled experiment)
+☐ Understand the differences among various kinds of study (e.g., sample, survey, observation, controlled experiment, census)

 ☐ Determine factors which may affect the outcome of a survey